Misrepresentation Contract Law: Everything You Need to Know

 Guarding against undue influence is especially important in situations of power and/or knowledge imbalence, such as with elderly individuals, mentally-disabled individuals, fiduciary relationships, and/or minors.
 The exercise of undue influence to induce a party to enter into a contract is grounds to have the contract rescinded by a court of law.

 If you need help with understanding your rights under misrepresentation contract law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.